Homepage Alan's Homepage

 Magnabend machines were designed with a power dissipation of around 2kW per metre of length.
 With a 25% duty cycle this translates to around 500W per metre of length.

-Just how hot a magnet will get depends on many factors.
+Just how hot a magnet will get depends on many factors in addition to the duty cycle.
 Firstly the thermal inertia of the magnet, and whatever it is in contact with, (for instance the stand) means that self-heating will be relatively slow.
 Over a longer period the magnet temperature will be influenced by the ambient temperature, the surface area of the magnet and even by what colour it is painted!
 (For instance a black colour radiates heat better than a silver colour).

 (4) Note that the program allows you to enter a temperature for the coil and thus you can see its effect on the coil resistance and the coil current.
-Because hot wire has a higher resistance then it results in lower coil current and consequently also lower magnetising force (ampere turns).
+Because hot wire has a higher resistance then it results in a reduced coil current and consequently also reduced magnetising force (AmpereTurns).
 The effect is quite significant.

 (5) The program assumes that the coil is wound with copper wire, which is the most practical type of wire for a magnet coil.